Written by Alex de Sousa

 The type is derived from:

-configuration value (see the previous Explicit type casting section).Skogsra provides a simple way to handle your Elixir application configurations in a type-safe and organized way.
+default value (in this case the integer 5432)type configuration value (see the previous Explicit type casting section).Skogsra provides a simple way to handle your Elixir application configurations in a type-safe and organized way.
 Big projects can certainly benefit from using it.

 Hope you found this article useful.
 Happy coding!